Elpulgo/trello/README.md

 ## Features
  + List all boards for user, owned aswell as shared.
+ + Add, move and comment on single card
  + Persist Trello ApiKey and Token with a password.
  + Optionally store the password for a seamless use of the CLI.
    Password is otherwise required for each command.